 Our suggestion: Make your recyclable designs comprehensive by keeping the recycling infrastructure in mind.
 Regulators should match recycling quotas (e.g., EU recycling rate of 75% of packaging waste by 2030) to regional capacities and plan the expansion of the recycling streams in coordination with those quotas.

 Our Circular Recycling Challenge

-While recyclers are springing up all over the place with new technologies, the key issues to solve are volume and quality—we are a long way from where we need to be.
-Lately, we hear a lot about the volume problem in the news, that Southeast Asian countries, especially Thailand and Malaysia, are accepting over 200% of previous volumes of waste for recycling.
-They dispose of superfluous waste in endless landfills where part of it ends up as ocean plastic, or they burn it (illegally) in the open air, releasing noxious fumes over local settlements.
+While recyclers are springing up all over the place with new technologies, the key issues to solve are volume and quality.
+We are a long way from where we need to be.
+The volume problem has negatively impacted Southeast Asian countries.
+Malaysia, for example, accepts high volumes of waste for recycling.
+Superfluous waste is disposed of in endless landfills where part of it ends up as ocean plastic, or it’s burned (illegally) in the open air, releasing noxious fumes over local settlements.

 While there is a large volume of waste produced, recycling infrastructure remains very selective of the kind of waste it accepts.
 Recycling technologies that have moved beyond the testing phase can only work with waste that fulfills a long list of criteria (sortability, cleanliness, labeling, coloration, etc.).